alestriamartin/project_supermassive_blackhole/README.md

 ![trajectory of the two blackholes](https://drive.google.com/uc?export=view&id=1Q1ehVG-l-D24MuOoFqCHwc7HruyYK_DC)

-*trajectory of the two blackholes*
+*Trajectory of the two Blackholes*

 This graph illustrates the relative trajectories of two black holes during a galactic merger.
 The blue and red curves represent the motion of each black hole as they orbit around their common center of mass.
 Each curve shows alternating phases where the black hole reaches its pericenter — the point of closest approach between the two objects — and its apocenter, the point of maximum separation in their orbital path.
 As the system evolves, the orbits gradually shrink due to the loss of energy through gravitational interactions, leading the two trajectories to spiral inward.
 This behavior reflects the final stages of binary black hole coalescence, where the two objects eventually merge into a single, more massive black hole.